MoonTechnolabs/Laravel-9-Standard-Demo/README.md

     APP_NAME=Laravel

-In the .env file set app URL as epr your server
+In the .env file set app URL as per your server

     APP_URL=http://localhost